-During the last 12 odd years the island has changed in many ways as it developed to become one of the major dive destinations in Thailand, attracting all levels of divers and water lovers alike.
+Throughout the last thirteen years Koh Taohas transformed in a number of ways as it strived to become one of the foremost divedestinations in Southeast Asia, attracting all levels of divers and water lovers alike.

 Occasionally progress can be a wonderful thing, fortunately the islandhas kept its relaxed atmosphere, ]it is,it's] still nigh on impossible to find a crowded beach.